 Right after the pregnancy test turns positive, one of the most important concerns of soon-to-be mothers will be the food they eat.
 The food they eat does have a huge impact on the health of the fetus and progressing pregnancy.
 Have you heard about methi ladoos that are given to pregnant women?
 In this article let’s talk about consuming fenugreek during pregnancy, one of the foods many expecting mothers are unsure of eating.

 Fenugreek is one of the herbal remedies used to treat many health issues.
 It is one of the important ingredients in many Indian cuisines as well.
-Leaves and seeds of the fenugreek plant have medicinal value.
+Leaves and seeds of the fenugreek plant have medicinal value and often find their way into the Indian kitchens.

 Is It Safe To Eat Fenugreek During Pregnancy?